Solving Larger Maximum Clique Problems Using Parallel Quantum Annealing: Introduction

 \section{Introduction}

-Quantum annealers manufactured by D-Wave Systems, Inc.~\cite{TechnicalDescriptionDwave, PhysRevE.58.5355, johnson2011quantum}, allow one to compute approximate solutions of NP-hard problems that are very hard to solve classically.
-The D-Wave quantum annealer is designed to find high quality solutions of so-called quadratic unconstrained binary optimization (QUBO) and Ising problems by minimizing the function
+Quantum annealers are devices that aim to use quantum mechanical fluctuations to search for low energy solutions to combinatorial optimization problems \cite{hauke2020perspectives, morita2008mathematical, Kadowaki_1998, das2008colloquium}.
+Quantum annealers have been physically manufactured, such as those manufactured by D-Wave Systems, Inc.~\cite{johnson2011quantum, TechnicalDescriptionDwave, PhysRevE.58.5355, PhysRevX.4.021041, boixo2013experimental}, and allow approximate solutions of NP-hard problems to be computed that are hard to solve classically.
+D-Wave quantum annealers are designed to find high quality solutions of so-called quadratic unconstrained binary optimization (QUBO) and Ising problems by minimizing the function

 where the linear weights $a_i \in \mathbb{R}$, $i \in \{1,\ldots,n\}$, and the quadratic couplers $a_{ij} \in \mathbb{R}$ for $i<j$ are chosen by the user to define the problem under investigation.
 The variables $x_i$, $i \in \{1,\ldots,n\}$, are binary and unknown.
-The function of eq.~\eqref{eq:hamiltonian} is called a QUBO if $x_i \in \{0,1\}$, and an Ising problem if $x_i \in \{-1,+1\}$ for all $i \in \{0,\ldots,1\}$.
+The function of eq.~\eqref{eq:hamiltonian} is called a QUBO if $x_i \in \{0,1\}$, and an Ising problem if $x_i \in \{-1,+1\}$ for all $i \in \{1,\ldots,n\}$.
 Both QUBO and Ising formulations are equivalent \cite{Lucas2014, Chapuis2017}.

 After mapping eq.~\eqref{eq:hamiltonian} to the physical quantum system, the D-Wave quantum annealer aims to find the values of $x_1,\ldots,x_n$ that minimize $H$ by trying to obtain a minimum-energy state of the quantum system.
 To this end, the coefficients of the linear terms in eq.~\eqref{eq:hamiltonian} are mapped onto the corresponding qubits' physical parameters, and the coefficients for the quadratic terms are mapped onto parameters of the links connecting the corresponding qubits.
 However, this process is subject to a variety of constraints in practice, which limit the applicability of the quantum annealer.
 First, the number of available hardware qubits is relatively small, which restricts the admissible problem size of eq.~\eqref{eq:hamiltonian}.
 Second, the connectivity of the hardware qubits on the D-Wave quantum chip is limited and local.
 Therefore, for two logical qubits $x_i$ and $x_j$ with $a_{ij} \neq 0$ in eq.~\eqref{eq:hamiltonian}, it is not guaranteed that a physical link between qubits $i$ and $j$ exists on the quantum hardware.
 To alleviate this issue, a \textit{minor embedding} of the connectivity structure of eq.~\eqref{eq:hamiltonian} onto the D-Wave qubit hardware graph is needed, where one logical qubit is represented by a connected set of physical qubits, called a \textit{chain}.
 However, the existence of chains often results in a severe reduction in the number of available qubits \cite{Choi2008, Chapuis2017}.
 Third, excessive chain lengths may cause the solution quality to decrease \cite{Marshall2020, Grant2021, Cai2014}.
 Therefore, the quality of the solutions found by the D-Wave annealer is typically higher for smaller problems and, specifically, for problems with shorter chain lengths.